Monday, November 13, 2023

 Notice anything?
 The pitcher looked nearly identical to the one in Demon Rum Versus Water!
 The painting style is also similar - could the paintings be by the same artist?
 Or artists in the same household and studio using the same still life props?

 Our painting, an untitled still life, was anonymously donated to the Museum in memory of Robert L and Mary Cain many decades ago.
 It is attributed to W.J.R.
-Sinnott, an artist seemingly unconnected to Francis or John.
+Sinnott, an artist seemingly unconnected to Frances or John.
 So who was W.J.R.
 Sinnott?
 History draws a blank.
 No one by that name appears to have lived in the area during the 1860s.
 W.J.R.
 Sinnott doesn't appear to exist.

 Any record of a W.J.R.
 Sinnott, elsewhere spelled Sinnett, seems to equate him with John Townsend Sinnett.
 But we know J.T.
 Sinnett would have no reason to invent new initials for himself.
 A newspaper clipping advertising his services as a painter is signed J.T.
 Sinnett.
 Perhaps this is simply a case of mislabeling or misreading?
 A spelling mistake could be easily made due to the similarities of the last name.
 Check out this close up on the painting's signature.
 Could this painting have been painted by a Sinnett...could it have been painted by the other Sinnett?